-Yes, because the nearly 20,000 unique visitors the site has daily and its nearly 70,000 daily page views are not without implication.
+Yes, because of the nearly 20,000 unique visitors the site has daily, and its almost 70,000 daily page views are not without implication.

 If this information is anything to go by, there is every reason to believe that your next client has hit the site.
 If they have not, they would.
 Soon.

 Since its creation in 2015, RepDigger.com has grown leaps and bounds to become a sort of authority in the reviewing market.
-It has gotten a reputation that is just months short of Yelp, BBB.org and Google.
+It has gotten a reputation just months short of Yelp, BBB.org, and Google.

 ComplaintsBoard.com also has a good following with its negative reviews.
 See our article on it here.

-If you must, you should understand the fact that reviews continue to decide the direction of present-day buyers to a large degree.
+If you must, you should understand that reviews continue to decide the direction of present-day buyers to a large degree.

 Today, more than ever, businesses spring up from everywhere and nowhere.
-As they do so, customers get even more confused as to which way to turn.
-When this is the case, a review is the decider.
+As they do so, customers get even more confused about which way to turn.
+When this is the case, a review is a decider.

-However, we can tell you for a fact that over 90% of young customers trust reviews.
-Furthermore, more than 80% of these online searches are towards negative reviews.
+However, we can tell you that over 90% of young customers trust reviews.
+Furthermore, more than 80% of these online searches are towards negative thoughts.

 Even though the audacity of this figure is directly proportional to the number of reviews, a negative review will quickly identify an organization or individual with negative tags (according to Search Engine Journal).

-As an additional information, we thought you should know that more persons accept reviews over adverts.
-On average, about 75% of persons stay away from adverts.
+As a piece of additional information, we thought you should know that more people accept reviews over adverts.
+On average, about 75% of people stay away from adverts.
 If you have not realized the implications by now, you need to read that again.

 We would have supported your confidence.